 Here in the Drakensberg, we are open and ready to welcome both local and international travellers back to our beautiful mountains.
 Many of the activities around the Treks, Trips and Trails property are open with some amazing specials on the go.

-Have a look below at some of the amazing activities that you can enjoy on your holiday to the Drakensberg today:
+Have a look below at some of the awesome activities that you can enjoy during your holiday to the Drakensberg:

 Freewheeling down a mountain on a monster scooter is something the whole family can enjoy!
 Scooters are non-motorized making this eco-friendly.
 These Swiss-designed scooters are used in the Alps during the summer season on the ski slopes when the snow is gone.
 On your tour you will be taken to the top of the mountain on a 4×4 vehicle.
 Once at the top you will be handed a scooter and get briefed on how to operate it.
 The route is easy to navigate.
 You don’t need to be fit to enjoy Scootours.
 The only skill you need is that you are able to balance a bicycle.